kydzoster/Olympia-Gym/README.md

 - In the mobile version, I cannot make navbar to close after I have clicked on a link.
 - iPhone 5 incompatibility with Gallery and modal alignments.
+- Using as per advisement prettier beautifier, however, this beautifier uses a lot of spacing and some may think I have overdone it myself, this is not a case.

 #### COMPATIBILITY